Libensemble/libensemble/README.rst

 .. _Spack: https://spack.readthedocs.io/en/latest

-The tests and examples can be accessed in the `github <https://github.com/Libensemble/libensemble>`_ repository.
+The tests and examples can be accessed in the `GitHub <https://github.com/Libensemble/libensemble>`_ repository.
 A `tarball <https://github.com/Libensemble/libensemble/releases/latest>`_ of the most recent release is also available.